SecretFoundation/docs/new-docs/user-guides/privacy-guides/privacy-beyond-blockchain.md

-# Guide For Privacy Beyond The Blockchain
+# Guide For Privacy Beyond Blockchain